In this chapter, we will explore how blockchain technology is being used to permeate and improve government activity around the world.

 The Lisk Foundation is based in Zug, Switzerland.
 The Lisk Foundation was one of the earliest such projects to base itself out of Zug.
 However, since that time many more blockchain projects have flocked to the area due to the cantons progressive attitude towards blockchain applications and cryptocurrencies.

 While this option can be considered more a novelty, with mainstream currency still preferred for heavy tax lifting, Chiasso’s crypto-friendly fiscal policy provides a glimpse of how this technology can be implemented by governments in the future.

-Almost three quarters of all countries can technically be considered at least partial democracies.
+Almost three quarters of all countries in the world can technically be considered at least partial democracies.
 That means they are dependent on voter consensus to elect officials and decide on nationwide referendums.
 Unfortunately, current voting systems are some of the most outdated, inefficient and manipulation-prone aspects of modern governance.
-Blockchain uses can be implemented to help encrypt and easily trace back voting ballots of individual citizens.
+Blockchain technology can be implemented to help encrypt and easily trace back the validity of the voting ballots of individual citizens.
 The decentralized ledger managing blockchain voting data also means that results are not processed by a central entity, which eliminates the risk of voting result manipulation in corrupt countries.

-In a lot of Least Developed Countries and emerging economies, control and distribution of social welfare can also be slow and prone to corruption.
+In a lot of developing countries and emerging economies, control and distribution of social welfare can also be slow and prone to corruption.
 Third world governments either do not have the infrastructure to effectively handle government payments, or rely on third-party systems.